 Deferred Tax Liabilities or Deferred Tax Liability (DTL) is the deferment of the due tax liabilities.
 In other words, when the due tax will be paid in future years.
 Such a difference in tax primarily arises because of the timing difference when the tax is due and when the company pays it.
 Or, we can say taxes get due for one accounting period, but the company doesn’t pay it in that period.
 It is a type of long-term liability.

 We can also say that DTL is the income tax that a company needs to pay in future because of temporary differences in tax calculation.
 In simple words, we can also call it a provision for future tax, but it is different from the tax provision.

 Deferred Tax Liabilities – Why it Arises?

 Generally, the accounting rules (GAAP and IFRS) are different from the tax laws of a country.
 Such a difference in tax laws leads to a difference between the calculations of income tax when using the income statement figures and using the actual taxation rules.
-This difference results in the deferred tax liabilities or assets.
+This difference results in deferred tax liabilities or assets.

 A company will have a deferred tax liability on its balance sheet if the earning before taxes on the income statement is more than the taxable income on the tax return.
 In case the earning is less on the income statement.
 It would result in a deferred tax asset (DTA).

 These differences are temporary as the company would pay it in the future.
 Thus, the company records it as deferred tax liability.

 Following are some reasons that result in deferred tax liabilities:

 - The primary reason, as said above, is the difference in timing in recognition of revenue and expense.

-- Some expenses and revenue are there only for the income statement and not for tax purpose, or vice versa.
+- Some expenses and revenue are there only for the income statement and not for tax purposes, or vice versa.

 - There is a difference in the carrying value of the assets on the balance sheet and for tax purposes.